A good warehouse manager has to be resilient and adaptive.

 In other cases, there might be an individual who wants to learn a higher-earning skill, but isn’t sure what that might be, or otherwise lacks the knowledge of what pathways are open to them.
 If warehouse managers can find opportunities for these workers, whether it’s tasking them with learning the ins-and-outs of the WMS or coaching them to lead others, the morale boost will be well worth the effort.

 The repercussions of sudden equipment failure can be dire.

 Rapid business growth can lead to congestion.
 When sales exceed expectations, warehouses may find themselves struggling to keep up.
 Inefficiencies appear and quickly get baked into daily operations.
-Sudden drops in sales can be just as disruptive.
+Sudden drops in sales can be just as disruptive, leading to underutilized resources.

-Warehouse clutter can also lead to unsafe working conditions and a higher risk of stock damage.
+Warehouse clutter, a byproduct of these fluctuations, can lead to unsafe working conditions and a higher risk of stock damage.